7uddy/Dictionary/README.md

 # Dictionary

 <h3>Description</h3>
 This explanatory dictionary application is developed using the C# programming language and WPF (part of the .NET framework).
-Its purpose is to provide users with a platform for managing and searching for words in an intuitive and efficient manner.<br><br>
+Its purpose is to provide users with a platform for managing and searching for words in an intuitive and efficient manner.<br>
 <h3>Modules</h3>
-The dictionary contains three main modules.<br><br>
+The dictionary contains three main modules.<br>

 - **Administrative Module**
   - Allows adding, modifying, and deleting words from the dictionary.